Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: FLArE

 \section{FLArE}

 FLArE is a modularized, liquid argon, time-projection chamber (TPC) designed as a multi-purpose detector for a wide range of energies.
 It is motivated by the requirements of neutrino detection~\cite{Anchordoqui:2021ghd} and light dark matter searches~\cite{Batell:2021blf} and builds on the considerable investment in liquid noble gas detectors over the last decade (ICARUS, MicroBooNE, SBND, ProtoDUNE, and various components of DUNE).
+In particular, the design of the FLArE detector has been informed by the design of the DUNE near detector~\cite{DUNE:2021tad} and the demonstrated performance of the ProtoDUNE detectors at CERN~\cite{DUNE:2021hwx}.
 Liquid argon as an active medium allows one to precisely determine particle identification, track angle, and kinetic energy from tens of MeV to many hundreds of GeV, thus covering both dark matter scattering and high-energy LHC neutrinos.
-It also provides complementarity to other FPF detectors (such as emulsion detectors or magnetic spectrometers) that are more tuned for single-purpose measurements.